-The purchasing sector in Industry 4.0
+The purchasing sector in the industry 4.0

 For some time now, companies have been investing in creating a purchasing industry that uses resources such as automation technology and cloud computing for greater efficiency.